holepunchto/brittle/README.md

 #### `stealth([name], [options]) => assert`

 Create a stealth test.\
-This will provide a new sub-assert object that does not print out ok assertions and ends the current test upon a failed assertion.
+This will provide a new sub-assert object that only prints the test summary without assertions and ends the current test upon a failed assertion.

 All `options` are the same as `test` which are [listed here](#available-options-for-any-test-creation).